Wopple/omni-lang-code-style/README.md

 # Interpretation

 Rules and motivations are written in priority order.
 Ideally everything will be satisfied.
 However, there will come times when you need to violate some to satisfy others.
-When that happens, satsify the ones higher up the list.
+When that happens, satisfy the ones higher up the list.

 # Glossary